 - May 31, 2016; the long-awaited public release of mod compatibility for Consoles, starting with Xbox One, led to Bethesda's mod workshop pretty much breaking with the influx of users and becoming inaccessible within the day!

 - The S.P.E.C.I.A.L. videos in all their Black Comedy glory.
-It also says a lot about Vault-Tec's sociopathic tendencies that they could pass off cannibalism as a peachy survival tip, and it's even funnier if you notice the foot Pip Boy is about to dig into appears to be his own.
+It also says a lot about Vault-Tec's sociopathic tendencies that they could pass off cannibalism as a peachy survival tip, and it's even funnier because the foot Vault Boy is about to dig into is obviously his amputated lower left leg.

 - Leading up to the game's announcement, Bethesda had a Fallout-style countdown on their website.
 Just when the countdown ran out, so many people were on the website that it crashed.
 The image shown as the website had crashed was a gray, old-school "PLEASE STAND BY" screen, and many people stayed on the website for a long time waiting for it to fix itself.
 The actual trailer was put up on YouTube, and later the website, and what was the first thing you saw?
 A gray, old-school "PLEASE STAND BY" screen.